AI

 Why we started the AI advocacy initiative_

 As a Microsoft partner, we’re regularly talking to our clients about AI.
 The more we had these conversations, the more important it became that we understood the impact of AI within our own teams.
-We firmly believe that AI is going to become increasingly embedded into our lives, so we also wanted to get ahead of the curve and find practical ways to introduce it into the business.
+We firmly believe that AI is going to become increasingly embedded into our lives, so we wanted to get ahead of the curve and find practical ways to introduce it into the business.

-Plus, like most other businesses, we’re always searching for more hours in the day – so we were extremely interested to find out whether AI could bring the time-saving benefits that are so often promised.
+Plus, like most other businesses, we’re always searching for more hours in the day.
+So, we were extremely interested to find out whether AI could bring the time-saving benefits that are so often promised.

 Nick Cochrane, Head of Innovation at Infinity Group, led the charge: “We know AI is an amazing innovation, but we didn’t have a good grasp on how we could use it as a business.
-We had some anecdotes of people using it effectively, but we had no idea how different roles were leveraging it, and at what scale.”
+We had some anecdotes of people using it effectively, but we had no idea how different roles were leveraging it and at what scale.”

 Nick put together the AI advocacy group to change that, by bringing people together regularly to share AI use cases and results.